 The sole purpose of the Safety Observation process is to prevent people from hurting themselves.
 A job observation and feedback process designed to promote the use of 'safe behaviours' through the use of positive reinforcement and coaching to identify 'at risk' or risky behaviours that contribute to incidents and gain commitment to change the behaviour or improve the work method to eliminate or reduce the risk.

-Behaviour The act that presents the risk Condition A physical hazard At Risk A condition or behaviour that has the potential to put a person or persons, plant, equipment or the environment at risk of injury or damage.
-Preferred Behaviour Behaviours in others Job Observation The observation and resultant discussion of the work observed by the observation team and the people doing the work Observation result An action implemented to prevent injury or damage before it occurs.
-Examples: Stopping a job due to immediate danger or risk of injury; retraining of safety expectations and standards with a workers; training; revision of a Job Safety Analysis, work method statement or procedure; or disciplinary action.
+Behaviour-The act that presents the risk

+Condition- A physical hazard

+At Risk- A condition or behaviour that has the potential to put a person or persons, plant, equipment or the environment at risk of injury or damage.